tldr-pages/tldr/pages/common/multipass.md

 `multipass find`

-- Launch a new instance, set its name, use a cloud-init configuration file:
+- Launch a new instance, set its name and use a cloud-init configuration file:

 `multipass launch -n {{instance_name}} --cloud-init {{configuration_file}}`